MintuJohnsontj/Aadhaar-card-Character-Recognition/README.md

 First the image of Aadhaar card is passed into YOLO.
 Then, YOLO detects the required text regions and crops them out from the image.
 Later, we pass those regions one by one to tesseract.
 Tesseract reads them, and we store that information.

 ## Features
+1. Data Collection
-1. Image preprocessing using opencv
+2. Image preprocessing using opencv
-2. Text detection using YOLO (Identifies Regions of Interest (ROI) containing the required information.)
+3. Text detection using YOLO (Identifies Regions of Interest (ROI) containing the required information.)
-3. Text recognition using pytesseract (OCR on the identified region of interest.)
+4. Text recognition using pytesseract (OCR on the identified region of interest.)
-4. Cropping the ROI using Opencv
+5. Cropping the ROI using Opencv
-5. Aadhaar number validation using Verhoeff Algorithm
+6. Aadhaar number validation using Verhoeff Algorithm
-6. Store the results from Tesseract in required format
+7. Store the results from Tesseract in required format
-7. UI using streamlit framework
+8. UI using streamlit framework

 ## Requirements: